tolgafiratoglu/solitude-frontend/README.md

 Solitude frontend is part of Solitude project.
-Please refer main package for full functionality and coordination with Django.
+Please refer <a href="https://github.com/tolgafiratoglu/solitude">main package</a> for full functionality in coordination with Django.

 1. Npm install will install all required packages:
 <code>npm install</code>